Skip to main content

 The Spreadsheet Is a Symptom#

-The thing I want to say to Jamie — and to every studio owner doing some version of this — is: the spreadsheet is not the problem.
+The thing I want to say to Jamie, and to every studio owner doing some version of this: the spreadsheet is not the problem.

-The spreadsheet is an attempt to create visibility that your income model doesn't provide naturally.
+The spreadsheet is an attempt to create visibility that your income model doesn't give you.
 Jamie is building a tool to compensate for the fact that per-class revenue is genuinely chaotic.
 Some weeks students are consistent.
 Some weeks people cancel.
-Class packs sell in bursts, usually when someone runs a promotion, and then don't sell for six weeks.
+Class packs sell in bursts, usually when someone runs a promotion, and then nothing for six weeks.
 Drop-ins spike in January and fall off in August.

 You can have a better spreadsheet.
 A fancier dashboard.
 A more organized system for tracking who bought what.
-And every month, you'll still sit down on the 1st with your coffee and add things up from scratch, because that's what this model requires.
+Every month, you'll still sit down on the 1st with your coffee and add things up from scratch, because that's what this model requires.

 What Per-Class Revenue Actually Looks Like#

 Your income arrives in chunks you didn't predict.
-A student buys a 10-class pack in week one of the month.
+A student buys a 10-class pack in week one.
 Three others pay drop-in rates.
 One person used up their last class credit and doesn't buy more right away.
 Someone you haven't seen in six weeks books a class and then cancels.

-This is not a Jamie problem.
-This is a model problem.
-And it's invisible to a lot of new studio owners because it just feels like "running a business" — like normal uncertainty.
+This isn't unique to Jamie.
+It's baked into the model.
+And it's invisible to a lot of new studio owners because it just feels like "running a business," like normal uncertainty.
 You assume income will always be lumpy and unpredictable.
 You build 45-minute reconciliation rituals around it.
 You call it fine.

 What the First of the Month Can Feel Like#

 Now imagine a different version.
 Same studio.
 Same Jamie.
-But a portion of her students are on memberships — let's say 20 of them, paying $120/month, billed automatically on the 1st.
+But 20 of her students are on memberships, paying $120/month, billed automatically on the 1st.

 On April 1st, before Jamie opens her laptop, $2,400 has already landed in her account.
 She didn't chase anyone.
 She didn't send reminders.
-Stripe processed the renewals overnight, and the students who are on a membership are simply on a membership.
+Stripe processed the renewals overnight.
+The students who are on a membership are simply on a membership.
 Some of them didn't even think about it.

 Jamie still has per-class revenue from her drop-ins and class pack students.
-But she has a baseline now.
-A floor.
-She knows that no matter what, $2,400 is covered.
+But she has a floor now.
+She knows that no matter what happens with bookings this month, $2,400 is accounted for.
 Rent is covered.
-The question she's answering on the 1st isn't "what did I make?" — it's "how much did I make above the baseline?"
+The question on the 1st stops being "what did I make?" and becomes "how much came in above the baseline?"

-There's a secondary thing that happens when you have recurring revenue, beyond the cash flow.
+There's a secondary thing that happens when you have recurring revenue.
 You start thinking about your business differently.

-When every dollar of income has to be re-earned every month, you're always selling.
+When every dollar has to be re-earned every month, you're always selling.
 Every student who walks in is a transaction.
 Every class is a revenue event.
+It's exhausting, and it colors how you interact with people.

-When a portion of your income recurs automatically, you're managing a relationship.
-Your membership students aren't booking transactions — they're enrolled in something ongoing.
-The churn question changes from "why didn't they book this week?" to "are they still finding value in being a member?"
-That's a different kind of engagement, and in my experience, it tends to create more loyalty, not less.
+When a chunk of your income recurs automatically, you're managing relationships.
+Your membership students aren't booking transactions.
+They're enrolled in something ongoing.
+The question shifts from "why didn't they book this week?" to "are they still getting what they signed up for?"
+In my experience, that mindset creates more loyalty.
+People can feel when they're being treated as a member vs. being sold to.

-It also creates the room to be more generous.
-Studios with reliable recurring revenue are more likely to offer a makeup class when a member misses a session, to hold a spot when someone's traveling, to invest in the relationship.
-Because the math is already working, generosity isn't scary.
+It also gives you room to be generous.
+Studios with reliable recurring revenue are more likely to offer a makeup class when a member misses, to hold a spot when someone's traveling.
+When the math already works, generosity stops feeling risky.

 TL;DR#

-If you're doing a 45-minute reconciliation ritual every month, the problem isn't your spreadsheet skills.
+If you're doing a 45-minute reconciliation ritual every month, the problem isn't your spreadsheet.
 It's your revenue structure.
-Per-class income will always arrive in unpredictable chunks — that's just how it works.
+Per-class income will always arrive in unpredictable chunks.
 Memberships don't replace that entirely, but they give you a baseline you can plan around.

-The setup matters: price to value, set booking limits up front, and start with one tier.
-Get that working before you build anything more complicated.
+On pricing: charge based on value, set booking limits up front, and start with one tier.
+Get that working before you add complexity.

-We just shipped recurring memberships in StudioBase — automatic billing, flexible intervals, booking limits built right in, and a client portal so members can manage their own payment info without emailing you.
+We just shipped recurring memberships in StudioBase.
+Automatic billing, flexible intervals, booking limits built in, and a client portal so members can manage their own payment info without emailing you.
 If you're still reconciling this stuff by hand, it's worth a look.
 You'll find it under Dashboard > Settings > Memberships.

 Questions? hello@studiobase.org.